 Since a project is limited in time, the project team is temporary in nature, and it is common that the project manager has to work with team members that are involved in the project on a part-time basis.

 A product however, is subject to ongoing product management process, not limited in time, and that makes it practically possible for a product manager to have a full-time product development team.
-In fact, the existence of a dedicated full-time team is crucial for the success of a product manager.
+In fact, I will stick my neck out and say that the existence of a dedicated full-time team is crucial for the success of a product manager.

 What to work towards

 For a project manager, the goal is to complete the project, on time, on budget, and according to the scope set.
-There can also be specific results that the project aims to achieve, but then these are assumed to be achieved by the actions specified in the project definition.
-Projects often follow the a Waterfall methodology, with an upfront definition and actions laid out in a Gantt chart.
-If the actions are performed well but the results are still not achieved, it is often not seen as the fault of the project manager.
+There can also be specific results that the project aims to achieve, but these are assumed to be achieved by the actions specified in the project definition.
+Projects often follow the Waterfall methodology, with an upfront definition and actions laid out in a Gantt chart.
+If the actions are performed well but the results are still not achieved, it is not seen as the fault of the project manager.

-For a product manager, the goal is to improve the product, typically as measured by some metrics, and often linked as the Key Results of an OKR.
-This means that the plan of actions will change as the team learns and discovers more, using Agile methodology.
-A product manager should not be held accountable for any specific action performed, but on the results of all actions combined, i.e. how the metrics have improved.
+For a product manager, the goal is to improve the product by maximizing the business value and customer value it generates.
+It is not known from the start what to do in order to achieve this, which means that product managers need to engage in discovery to figure it out.
+This means that the plan of action will change as the team learns and discovers insights, using for instance Agile methodology.
+A product manager should not be held accountable for any specific action performed, but for the results of all actions combined, i.e. what value has the product created for business and users.
+The measure of this success can be defined as KPIs, usage metrics, qualitative results, and so forth.